padlocbio/padloc/README.md

 ## Dependencies

-These dependencies are installed automatically when using conda.
+These dependencies are automatically installed when installing PADLOC via `conda`.

 - **R == 4.3.1**
   *R Core Team (2018).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria. https://www.R-project.org/.*